25 Feb Fido or Not: Should you Take your Pets Caravanning?

 Cats are usually not fond of car travel and spend the time complaining from the furthest corner they can find.
 But once they’re used to it, they can be easy companions.

-- If you’re determined to take moggie on the road, start with short trips to get it used to the vehicle and motion; you’ll soon get a clear idea whether it will ever settle in.
+- If you’re determined to take your moggie on the road, start with short trips to get it used to the vehicle and motion; you’ll soon get a clear idea whether they will ever settle in.

 - Train it to walk in a harness so you can exercise it outside without running the risk of losing it in the bush.